philparzer/ikea-hemnes-upgrade/README.md

 - [ ] work on new prototypes
 - [ ] test different print settings
 - [ ] add sliced files
+- [ ] think about problem re some modular upgrades not working on cupholder base

 ## Example Images